 Using Solid Edge, the team was able to develop and refine their design.

-“Several solutions were evaluated, and Solid Edge was found to be a match for our needs,” Kapy said.
-“We were looking for a long-term mechanical computer aided design (MCAD) product which offered not just parametric design but finite element analysis (FEA) as well.
+“Several solutions were evaluated, and Solid Edge was found to be a match for our needs,” Kapy explained.
+“We were looking for a long-term mechanical computer-aided design (MCAD) product which offered not just parametric design but finite element analysis (FEA) as well.
 The most important feature for us, besides parametric tools, was the FEA module.
 We saved a lot in development time by simulating movements, forces and fatigue before actual design integration was done.
 This shortened our development process and created organizational knowledge about good design practices.”